Chart Color Schemes

 Seymour has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Seymour's population is estimated at around 6,951 as of Feb 2026.
-This reflects an increase of 382 people (5.8%) since the 2021 Census, which reported a population of 6,569 people.
-The change is inferred from the resident population of 6,852 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 170 validated new addresses since the Census date.
-Seymour's population equates to a density ratio of 87 persons per square kilometer, providing significant space per person and potential room for further development.
-Seymour's 5.8% growth since census positions it within 1.1 percentage points of the SA4 region (6.9%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 79.0% of overall population gains during recent periods.
+Seymour's population is estimated at around 6,951 as of Feb 2026.
+This reflects an increase of 382 people since the 2021 Census, which reported a population of 6,569 people in the suburb of Seymour (Vic.).
+The change is inferred from AreaSearch's estimate of the resident population at 6,852 following examination of the latest ERP data release by the ABS in June 2024 and an additional 170 validated new addresses since the Census date.
+This level of population equates to a density ratio of 87 persons per square kilometer.
+Seymour's growth rate of 5.8% since census positions it within 1.1 percentage points of the SA4 region (6.9%).
+Population growth was primarily driven by overseas migration, contributing approximately 79.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Anticipating future population dynamics, exceptional growth, placing in the top 10 percent of locations outside of capital cities, is predicted over the period with the suburb of Seymour (Vic.) expected to grow by 3,998 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 56.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Exceptional future growth is predicted, placing Seymour in the top 10 percent of locations outside capital cities, with an expected increase of 3,997 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 56.1% over the 17 years.

 Frequently Asked Questions - Population